 When making parenting arrangements, there are three main types of decisions that you'll need to make:

-- How will you decide on things like your children's education, health and religion?
+- how you will decide on things like your children's education and health

-- How will you settle any parenting issues that come up in the future?
+- how you will settle any difference of opinion on parenting issues that comes up in the future

 Best interests of the child

 When you are deciding on parenting arrangements, it's important to focus on the best interests of your children.
 Parenting arrangements should, above all else, protect and support your children’s physical, emotional and psychological safety, security and well-being.

 Finding the best way to do this isn’t always easy, and there may be many factors to think about.
 Every child and family is different, so it's important to think about what will work best in your situation.
 Try to look at this through your children's eyes.

 Before you start to make decisions about parenting arrangements, it is important that you try to understand your children’s thoughts and feelings about what is happening.
 This will help you decide on what is best for them.
 It can also help your children understand what is going on and let them know that you are thinking about their needs.
 Giving your children a voice now can make things easier for everyone down the line.

 More information about how to consider your children’s views when making decisions about parenting can be found in Section 5, under “Including your children's perspective.”

 The Divorce Act gives you guidance on what to consider as you decide on parenting arrangements: